avelarder/AppartmentChallenge/Readme.md

 See "AppartmentChallenge.PNG"

-The code has a list of requirements and a list of blocks, find the index corresponding to the block for resting an appartment.
+The code has a list of requirements and a list of blocks, find the index corresponding to the block for renting an appartment.

 *Video Source:
 https://www.youtube.com/watch?v=rw4s4M3hFfs&t=2458s